 - To protect our rights, property or safety, our customers, or others.
-This includes exchanging information with other companies and organisations for the maintenance and security of the website and services.
+This includes exchanging information with other companies and organisations for the maintenance and security of the site and services.

 5. Special categories of data and data on criminal convictions and offences

 We will process Health Data where it is necessary and proportionate for the purposes of providing a policy of insurance or to comply with a legal obligation to which we are subject.
 We will also process data on Criminal Convictions and offences including penalty point data where it is necessary and proportionate for the steps taken leading into or the performance of your insurance contract and to comply with our legal obligations.